Join us for REAL Action: Advancing Racial Equity And Leadership in Town-Gown Relations, September 9th,

 - Identify opportunities to use a racial equity tool and data to drive results in university and community relations;

-- Build leadership skill in determining equitable practices that bring community together; and
+- Build leadership skills in determining equitable practices that bring community together; and

 - Learn to build infrastructure in partnerships across institutions and stakeholder groups.